cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/DocsOffice.md

 ---
 section: Katherine
-displayTitle: Doctor's
+displayTitle: The Doctor's Office
-uriTitle: Doctor's
+uriTitle: the-doctors-office
 ---

-Doctor's Office

 I hate these syllabic ramblings
 Of these feelgood and these speakfast feelings,